FHA Self-Sufficiency Test For 3- and 4-Unit Properties in 2025

 Calculating FHA Self-Sufficiency Rental Income

-To FHA, a property's full rental income potential is not eligible rental income for the self-sufficiency test.
+The FHA doesn’t consider a property's full rental income potential as eligible for the self-sufficiency test.

 You must use an FHA-approved appraiser’s rent estimate minus a vacancy factor.